j13z/es6-browser-boilerplate/README.md

 - Write your app with ES6 modules (`app` directory), SASS, Backbone.js, build with Gulp.
 - Use `gulp browser-sync` to run a development web server with BrowserSync (automatic reloading)

-The app source lives in the `app` directory, the build goes to `dist`.
+The app source lives in the [`app`](https://github.com/j13z/es6-boilerplate/tree/master/app) directory, the build goes to `dist`.

+Serve `index.html` over HTTP with `gulp browser-sync`, it is not intended to be used over the `file://` protocol.